toji/toji.dev/webgpu-gltf-case-study/index.md

 ## Part 5.1: Applying material properties

 Now that we've got a good idea of what makes up a glTF material we need to start applying those properties to our rendering.
-This will happen accross several parts of the code.
+This will happen across several parts of the code.

 ### Alpha blending and culling

 The first part of the materials that we can incorporate is the `doubleSided` and `alphaMode` properties.
-These both affect values in the render pipline descriptor, and as a result different values here will result in new pipeline variants, even if the geometry layout is identical.
+These both affect values in the render pipeline descriptor, and as a result different values here will result in new pipeline variants, even if the geometry layout is identical.

 Fortunately our previous code changes have prepared us very well for this!
-First, we'll want to start passing the material when we generate the pipeline args so that it can be referenced during pipline creation and contribute to the pipeline key.
+First, we'll want to start passing the material when we generate the pipeline args so that it can be referenced during pipeline creation and contribute to the pipeline key.

 ```js
 function getPipelineArgs(topology, buffers, material) {